juanpdoss/juanpdoss/README.md

 <h1 align="center">Hi 👋, I'm Juan Pablo, a programming student.</h1>
-<h3 align="center">In my repos you will find a lot of content from my own or from my college classes.
+<h3>In my repos you will find a lot of content from my own or from my college classes.
 I will love to have feedback on them and you can also invite me to collaborate in your projects :).
 I already worked with C, C# to make Desktop apps, but in the present I'm focusing on the web-side, so I'm working with php for the back-end and Html-Css-JavaScript in the front-end..</h3>

 - 🔭 I’m currently working on [lunaPlena](https://github.com/juanpdoss/TiendaLunaPlena.git)